 1. Use large group air charter to eliminate unwanted connections.

-For our corporate travel partners - whether you are coordinating travel for an incentive trip or for a conference, be sure to eliminate one of the hardships of travel and cut down on travel time.
+For our corporate travel partners - be sure to eliminate one of the hardships of travel and cut down on travel time.
 What good is an incentive trip if your guests have to spend a full day on each end getting to and from their destination?
 A four-hour direct flight could easily run 6-8 hours with a connection.

 2. No name change fees!
-Plus, you can update your manifest up until the departure date.
+Plus, you can update your manifest, even on the day of travel.

 Almost every trip we plan includes a change in the manifest at least one time leading up to the charter flight.
 During the initial planning stages, we will ask about group size.
 A common response is “in the 160-170 passenger range, give or take.”
-With many large group charter flights booking as much as 10 to 12 months in advance, it is impossible to determine the exact head count and who will be traveling.
+With many large group charter flights booking as far out as 10 to 12 months in advance, it is impossible to determine the exact head count and who will be traveling.
+Not to mention the all the unexpected last minute passenger drops that can occur due to travel concerns or potential COVID exposure.

 With a charter flight, you can rest easy...you do not need all the answers right now.
 When you book your flight, you will know the maximum number of seats that you have available and you can work to fill those up until the day of the trip.
-Initial manifest is typically submitted around 72 hours prior to travel and can be changed up to check-in, and you will not need to worry about additional fees.
+Initial manifest is typically submitted a week or two prior to travel, and can be changed day of travel.
 Some airlines will charge up to $200 to change the name if you book on commercial.
-These fees can add up substantially, not to mention the hassle of coordinating.
-Don’t get us started on spelling errors or if Kelly got married and changed her last name and her ID didn’t match, good luck checking in and getting through security if you fly commercial.
+These fees can add up substantially.

 3. No checked baggage fees.

 Nobody wants to be nickeled & dimed and worry when they are packing the day before their trip about whether they can fit everything in the small suitcase to carry-on or if it is worth the additional $30 – $50 to check their bag one way.
 Yes, some airlines do offer a free checked bag, but the majority do not.
 If you have a large group of 150 people checking a single bag at $60 round trip, even non-math majors can calculate that these costs can add up to $9,000 or more.
-The cost to charter a plane will include all of your luggage costs, including those golf clubs, large instruments, football equipment or hockey pads.
+The cost to charter a plane will include all of your luggage costs.
+If you are bringing larger luggage, golf clubs, large instruments, football equipment or hockey pads, we will ensure that you are on an aircraft that has the cargo capacity and payload to handle your needs.

 4. Choose your airport and flight times.

-When coordinating large group travel, the entire costs (and other hardships) of the trip should be factored in.
-If members of your group have to leave home at 4am and fight traffic to the airport for their 7am flight, you will likely see an expense report of over $100 for mileage and parking, plus a lot of cranky travelers.
+When coordinating large group travel, the entire cost (and other hardships) of the trip should be factored in.
+If members of your group have to leave home at 4am, fight traffic to the airport and find parking for their 7am flight, you will likely see an expense report of over $100 for mileage and parking, plus a lot of cranky travelers.

 Alternate options could be out there.
-Perhaps you can coordinate your private air charter out of a smaller, less congested but equally capable airport where you will avoid most of the traffic and significantly cut down on parking fees.
+Perhaps you can coordinate your private air charter out of a smaller, less congested but equally capable airport where you will avoid most of the traffic and significantly cut down on parking fees (check out our blog on Airport Runways to learn more about how runway lengths could impact your trip).
 Also, plan your flight for 9am rather than the scheduled service flight time of 7am.
 Avoid traffic, get some extra sleep and have a great trip.

 5. Transport your entire group together.

 Even if Dwight and Jim do not get along at the office, it will be much easier to fly them together rather than on separate group blocks.
-Plus, wouldn't we all enjoy the shenanigans and pranks that Jim pulls on Dwight throughout the trip.
-Perhaps we will see a reboot soon.
+Plus, wouldn't we all enjoy the shenanigans and pranks that Jim pulls on Dwight throughout the trip?

 If you are coordinating student travel for a high school band performing in the Rose Bowl Parade, a choir group going on a summer tour, a sports team charter flight or even a spring break trip…that is a lot of chaperones and flights to track.
 How will you perform when 20 of your students are stuck in Charlotte because a delay caused them to miss their connection, or if they don’t have their instruments because luggage took a wrong turn in Albuquerque?